inko-lang/website/source/faq.html.md

 complicated to use.
 Garbage collection makes memory management easy (for the user), at the cost of (potentially) less efficient memory usage.

-The creator felt that using a garbage collector strikes a nice balance between good memory usage, and ease of use.
+We feel that using a garbage collector strikes a nice balance between good memory usage, and ease of use.

 ### What garbage collection algorithm is used?